Women in the military in the Americas: United States

 In 2005 SGT Leigh Ann Hester became the first woman to receive the Silver Star, the third-highest US decoration for valor, for direct participation in combat.
 Female medical personnel had been awarded the same medal, but not for actual combat.
 She was a team leader of Raven 42, a Military Police squad that broke up an ambush in Iraq roughly three to four times its strength.
 Specialist Ashley Pullen received the Bronze Star.
 The squad leader, SSG Timothy Nein, had originally received the Silver Star, but his award was later upgraded to the Distinguished Service Cross.
 SGT Jason Mike, the unit's medic, also received the Silver Star.

 In Afghanistan, Monica Lin Brown was presented the Silver Star for shielding wounded soldiers with her body, and then treating life-threatening injuries.
 As of March 2012, the U.S. military had two women, Ann E. Dunwoody and Janet C. Wolfenbarger, with the rank of four-star general.

 In December 2015, Defense Secretary Ash Carter stated that starting in 2016 all combat jobs would open to women.
 In March 2016, Ash Carter approved final plans from military service branches and the U.S. Special Operations Command to open all combat jobs to women, and authorized the military to begin integrating female combat soldiers "right away."

 In 2019 the United States Space Force was established as the sixth armed service branch of the United States, and Nina M. Armagno became the first female general in the United States Space Force in 2020.

-Women in the U. S. military currently serve in the Afghanistan War that began in 2001, and the American-led intervention in Iraq that began in 2014.
+Women in the U. S. military served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.